 Gone are the days when the father of the bride paid for his daughter’s wedding day.
-And while some couples may receive generous donations from family towards the cost of their wedding day, more and more couples are chosing to have non traditional weddings and are paying for the wedding themselves.
+And while some couples may receive generous donations from family towards the cost of their wedding day, more and more couples are choosing to have non-traditional weddings and are paying for the wedding themselves.

 So here’s what we did:

 We were paying for the wedding ourselves, and around 6 months before our wedding Menno was made redundant as the company he was working for went bust.
 So that meant that as much as we would have loved to have paid for everything for everyone, we simply couldn’t.
 We set up a website in advance and tried to give everyone as much information as we could about the wedding, including what we would be paying for, and left it up to them to decide whether they could afford to come.

 - On the wedding day, we hired a venue and paid for all of the food, wine, beer and soft drinks.
 We told our guests in advance that if they wanted to drink spirits there would be a paid bar service, but in the end, everyone was happy drinking beer and wine.

 - I paid for the bridesmaids’ dresses and told them that they could accessorize as they wanted.
 We asked the groomsmen what colour suits they already owned, and agreed they would all wear black so they would not have to buy anything new.

 - Extra celebrations back in England and Holland for those that could not make it out to Austria (actual, in the end, our families paid for these but we had offered to cover the costs).

 - A pre-wedding evening of drinks and nibbles that we hosted at our apartment.
 Nothing fancy, just a few beers and pizzas but enough for everyone to get to know each other without the need for a formal rehearsal dinner.